rblades/dhworkbook_master/docs/supporting materials/topicmodel-r-dhbox.md

 ```

 <br>
-<iframe width="560" height="315" src="https://www.youtube.com/embed/ca9WV88XUv8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ca9WV88XUv8" title="Preparing RStudio for network analysis" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
 <br>

 ## Importing data directly from the web

 Melodee Beals has been using TEI to markup newspaper articles, creating the Colonial Newspapers Database (which she shared on github).
-We then used Github Pages and an XLST stylesheet to convert that database into a table of comma-separated values, a copy of which is at https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv.
+We then used GitHub Pages and an XLST stylesheet to convert that database into a table of comma-separated values, a copy of which is at https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv.
 We are now going to topic model the text of those newspaper articles, to see what patterns of discourse may lie within.

-Now we want to tell R Studio to grab our data from our github page.
-The thing is, R Studio can easily grab materials from websites where the url is http; but when it is https (as it is with github), things get a bit more fussy.
+Now we want to tell RStudio to grab our data from our github page.
+The thing is, RStudio can easily grab materials from websites where the url is http; but when it is https (as it is with github), things get a bit more fussy.
 So what we do is use a special package to grab the data, and then shove it into a variable that we can then tease apart for our analysis.

 ```r
 x <- getURL("https://raw.githubusercontent.com/shawngraham/exercise/gh-pages/CND.csv", .opts = list(ssl.verifypeer = FALSE))